OfficeDev/hands-on-labs/O3652/O3652-2 Deep Dive in Office Word Add-ins/Lab.md

             // we need to sync to get the search results/ return ctx.sync()
             .then(function () {
-                //once we have the results we navigate thorugh each occurence an change a few thinks, as well as wrapping with a content control. for (var i = 0; i < results.items.length; i++) {
+                //once we have the results we navigate through each occurrence and change a few things, as well as wrapping with a content control. for (var i = 0; i < results.items.length; i++) {
                     results.items[i].font.color = "#FF0000"    // Change color to Red
                     results.items[i].font.highlightColor = "#FFFF00";
                     results.items[i].font.bold = true;
                     var cc = results.items[i].insertContentControl();
-                    cc.tag = "customer";  // this is an important piece of code, later on the excercise i will retrieve all the content controls with this tag and replace the content. cc.title = "Customer Name";
+                    cc.tag = "customer";  // this is an important piece of code, later on the exercise I will retrieve all the content controls with this tag and replace the content. cc.title = "Customer Name";
                 }
                 return ctx.sync()  // OK ready! lets send it to the host for processing :)